Learn how to decorate an entryway with these simple tips and tricks. This space sets the tone of your home, so lets make it beautiful!

 Add some Function to your Entry with a Entryway Table

 One of the most common ways to decorate your entryway is to add an entryway table.
 Entryway tables are typically narrow, tall and on the longer side.
-Mine came from the last living room set owned by my grandparents and Alex and I refinished them when we bought our first home.
+My entry table came from the last living room set owned by my grandparents and Alex and I refinished them when we bought our first home.
+I love having a little piece of them in our home.
 My entry table is purely decorative, but you can always use a table in the entry for extra storage by adding baskets and filling them with things such as shoes, toys, blankets, remotes or whatever else you can think of.

 Create a the Illusion of Space with a Mirror